 We’ll tell you a little more about the albergues you can find.
-The Public Network of watch Albergues of the Camino de Santiago is directly managed by the Xunta de Galicia (Government of Galicia), which is responsible for many facilities for pilgrims along the Way.
+The Public Network of Albergues of the Camino de Santiago is directly managed by the Xunta de Galicia (Government of Galicia), which is responsible for many facilities for pilgrims along the Way.
 This perpetuates the centuries-old tradition of religious orders looking after pilgrims and providing for their basic needs.

 These albergues have many bunk beds available, bathrooms, common rooms, washing machines, and in most cases are adapted to different needs.